ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ## Resyncing a Read-only Replica

 If you need to resync a read-only replica, click the **Resync Read-Only Replica** button.
-Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the databases.
+Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the read-only replica.
 The read-only replica is not able to perform any other operations or run any queries while a resync is running.
 Queries are not re-routed to the leader, so any connections to the read-only replica fail until the it has finished resyncing.

 The amount of time it takes to resync a read-only replica varies, but the process can be very long running.
 {: .tip}